We tell you everything you need to know about how to sell on Pinterest with great-looking mockups and templates!

 In order to get a stunning t-shirt mockup, just head over to the “Apparel + Print” tab from above, and click on T-Shirt Mockups.
 From here you are given a broad range of people you can put the design on.

 Find someone who looks friendly enough and that would connect with your target audience.
 I found the above and thought it was a nice picture that could work well with the design.

 Simply click on “upload image” and then select the image on your computer to upload.

-Click on the blue “Download” button and select your size.
-I like to pick one of the higher resolution images so they look sharp and so that I can use them for other advertising purposes down the line.
+Click on the blue “Download” button and get a high-resolution image that looks sharp and that you can use for other advertising purposes down the line.

 Go to the board you want to upload, go through the process, and upload your image.
 Make sure to add a description and a link to your product!